-At a recent Old Bridge town council meeting, in an article by Gannett News, it was reported that Councilwoman Debbie Walker and Council Vice President Dr. Anita Greenberg-Belli, had met with local police to discuss their concern of legal cannabis coming into the community.
+At a recent Old Bridge town council meeting, in an article by Gannett News, it was reported that Councilwoman Debbie Walker and Council Vice President Dr. Anita Greenberg-Belli, had met with local police to discuss their concern about legal cannabis coming into the community.

 “Where are you going to place them,” Bell asked.
 “What are your restrictions as far as schools, parks, churches, synagogues, temples, etc.”

-Greenberg-Belli said “we are hoping to start the conversation with our professional staff and the residents of Old Bridge.
+Greenberg-Belli said, “we are hoping to start the conversation with our professional staff and the residents of Old Bridge.

-“I think if all of us work together as a council and with residents’ input we can come up with something that will be the best for Old Bridge and the safety of our children and the future of our children in this town,” she said, adding the township is in the initial stages of developing a policy.
+“I think if all of us work together as a council and with residents’ input.
+We can come up with something that will be the best for Old Bridge and the safety of our children and the future of our children in this town,” she said, adding the township is in the initial stages of developing a policy.

-We’ve got a lot of information and a lot of work to do, but this is an ordinance we would like to put forward to ban the sale of marijuana in this town,” Greenberg-Belli said.
+We’ve got a lot of information and a lot of work to do.
+But this is an ordinance we would like to put forward to ban the sale of marijuana in this town,” Greenberg-Belli said.
 “We want to bring business to Old Bridge, but we don’t need marijuana dispensaries to create business in this town.
 It will just create many more problems.”

-Councilman Mark Razzoli, a retired police officer, said “it’s not just a bipartisan issue, but a community issue.”
+Councilman Mark Razzoli, a retired police officer, said, “it’s not just a bipartisan issue, but a community issue.”

 “There has been so much talk about the money being made off of it, there has been no study on what would happen on the local level,” the Democrat said.